lin-bozhou/qflow/README.md

   end

   question :q2 do
-    deps :flag1 # This question depends on flag1 effect from q1
+    deps :flag1 # Depends on flag1 effect from q1, will be recovered when q1 is answered
   end
 end